rtabada/ProgrammingAssignment2/README.md

 invertible.

 # My Solution
-### A function creates a special "matrix" object that can cache its inverse.
+### A function that creates a special "matrix" object that can cache its inverse.
     makeCacheMatrix <- function(x = matrix()) {
         invMat  <- NULL
         set <- function(y){